-This section describes how to modify your custom CSS and XSLT if you made changes in Oracle SES release 10.1.8.4.
+This section describes how to modify your custom CSS and XSLT if you made changes in Oracle SES 10.1.8.4/11.1.2.0, or you want to enable advanced result configuration in Oracle SES 11.1.2.2.

-In Advanced Configuration under Global Settings and then Configure Search Results List, the default CSS now includes the CSS classname ses-results-list at the beginning of each selector.
+In the Configure Search Results List section in the Advanced Configuration under Global Settings, the default CSS now includes the CSS classname ses-results-list at the beginning of each selector.

-Note that in the following examples the dot (.) before a name denotes a class selector in CSS syntax.
+Note that in the following examples, the dot (.) before a name denotes a class selector in CSS.
+You will have to prepend the class ses-results-list to the beginning of each selector.